Expert Medical Negligence Solicitors In Carlisle

-We believe that top quality legal advice and representation should be affordable for everyone who needs it, and most of the claims our medical negligence solicitors in Carlisle handle are done on a No Win No Fee* basis.
+We believe that top-quality legal advice and representation should be affordable for everyone who needs it.
+Moreover, most of the claims our medical negligence solicitors in Carlisle handle are No Win No Fee.

 Call The Medical Negligence Experts today to find out about making a No Win No Fee* claim for compensation in Carlisle.
-We can talk to you about all your possible funding options, including insurance policies and Legal Aid (if you are claiming for a birth injury caused by negligence and are eligible).
+We can talk to you about all your possible funding options, including insurance policies and Legal Aid.

 Claiming Compensation for Another Person

-It is possible to make a claim on behalf of a relative or friend if they are unable to so themselves either because they are underage, or because they are legally unable to manage their financial affairs.
-People who act in this capacity are called “litigation friends”.
+It’s possible to claim on behalf of a relative or friend if they are unable to so themselves.
+That’s true either because they are underage, or because they’re unable to manage their financial affairs.
+People who act in this capacity are litigation friends.
 These people are typically either:

-Compensation claims made by litigation friends are handled in much the same way as those made by the victim.
-The only difference is that the settlement needs to be approved by the court, and the money paid into a legal trust to be administered on behalf of the claimant until they can legally do so themselves.
+Compensation claims from litigation friends occur in much the same way as those made by the victim.
+The only difference is that the settlement needs court approval.
+Moreover, the money goes into a legal trust on behalf of the claimant until they can legally do so themselves.

 Out of Court Compensation Claims

 The prospect of having to go to court to obtain compensation is understandably a concern for many potential claimants.
-The majority of the population goes through life without ever having to deal with courts and lawyers formally, so the idea of being questioned by the defendant’s barrister and having to prove your claim – however strongly justified it is – can be daunting.
+The majority of the population goes through life without ever having to deal with courts and lawyers formally.
+Ergo, the idea is daunting when it comes to

-It’s likely that you have questions you want answers to before you decide whether or not making a claim is right for you.
-We have listed the answers some of the ones we hear most often from new clients but if your question isn’t answered below, or you want more information about your particular situation, just use our freephone number or fill in our online form to arrange a consultation with one of our legal experts.
+We have the answers to some of the ones we hear most often from new clients.
+But if you want more information, make sure that you speak with us first.
+Just use our freephone number or fill in our online form to arrange a consultation with one of our legal experts.